Inflation and Dark Matter in the $Z_5$ Model: Introduction

 Dark Matter~(DM) is another outstanding issue, which has been studied extensively for many years.
 Recently, the Planck experiment~{\cite{Liu:2021diz}} and other astronomical observations put forward a new limit on the abundance of DM, that is $\Omega_{DM}h^2 \approx 0.12$.
 The most widely studied dark matter scenario is the so-called weakly interacting massive particles~(WIMP) in which the mass of DM candidate particles ranges from GeV to TeV.
 Other DM scenarios are also optional, including but not limited to axions, feebly interacting massive particles (FIMP), strongly interacting massive particles (SIMP) and forbidden dark matter~{\cite{Hall:2009bx,JOUR,Baer:2014eja,Hochberg:2014dra}}.
 As one of the simplest dark matter models, the gauge singlet scalar dark matter model has been studied for a long time~{\cite{Cline:2013gha,Queiroz:2014yna}}.
 The more complex DM model with the scalar dark matter usually carries additional discrete symmetry, which can be regarded as a remnant of the spontaneously broken of some $U(1)$ gauge symmetry, such as $Z_2$ and $Z_N$~{\cite{Batell:2010bp,Belanger:2014bga}}.
 On the other hand, more studies have shown that there is no reason to assume that the observed dark matter density is contributed just by a single new particle~{\cite{Boehm:2003ha,Ma:2006uv,Cao:2007fy,Hur:2007ur,Lee:2008pc,Zurek:2008qg,Profumo:2009tb,Baer:2011hx,Esch:2014jpa}}.
 In Ref.{\cite{Belanger:2020hyh}}, a two-component dark matter model based on the $Z_5$ symmetry has been studied.
 Here the $Z_5$ symmetry serves as the prototype of all $Z_N$ scenarios in which the DM particles are two complex scalars.
 Since the particles carry different $Z_5$ charges and assume $M_1/2 < M_2 <2M_1$, both the two DM particles are stable and can be selected as WIMP.
 More works have recently attempted to combine inflation with dark matter in one framework.
 In Refs.~{\cite{Kahlhoefer_2015,Lerner:2009xg,Aravind:2015xst}}, a gauge singlet scalar acts as the inflaton and then acts as a dark matter candidate in the freeze-out scenario.
 Ref.{\cite{Okada:2010jd}} studied a scalar WIMP dark matter candidate with non-minimal coupling to gravity, where the scalar dark matter acts as the inflaton.
 Ref.{\cite{Gong:2012ri}} discussed inflation with the two Higgs doublet model at low energy.
+In ref.{\cite{Kim:2014kok}}, realizations of the SM Higgs inflation in the presence of Higgs-portal interactions are studied, and the author discussed connections between singlet fermion dark matter and inflation.
 In ref.{\cite{Choubey:2017hsq}}, the reheating after inflation was discussed in detail in the $Z_2$ dark matter model Finally, a scenario linking inflation and dark matter in the model with gauged $Z_3$ symmetry was discussed in ref.{\cite{Choi:2020ara}}.